sdarwin/release-tools/build_docs/README.md

 Either of the above choices are possible.
 The build scripts detect if they are being run from a boost-root or not.

-In order to build the documentation, refer to the appropriate sections below:
+In order to build the documentation, refer to the appropriate sections below.

+Note: One of the main actions of these scripts is to install _packages_.
+Depending on the operating system this may be using apt, brew, choco, pip, or a different package manager.
+Usually this is perfectly fine.
+However, If you are concerned about package conflicts on your local machine, run the installation in a docker container or a separate cloud server to isolate the build process.
+The script will not install a C++ compiler, since there are many choices in that realm, so make sure a compiler is available.

 ## Linux